JeanLescieux/Projet-SI28/README.md

 TODO's:
-Internet Explorer interface
+Secte website.
+Forum website.
-Icone eve online to add, error message if we click it ?
+Icone eve online to add, error message if we click it?
-Diary to add.
+Diary.
+Calculator hidden diary.
 Add paths to MyDocuments.
-Calculatrice journal caché .
+Skype/MSN and conversations.